 We also show that there are simple solutions for which there do not exist partition functions that together constitute stable rules.
-For this purpose we exhibit as example a weighted proportional solution; namely, we show that there is a vector of weights, one for each agent, with the property that the corresponding weighted proportional solution has no partition function that together constitute an stable rule.
+In particular, we exhibit an example of a vector of weights (one for each agent) and a profile of preferences with the property that there is no partition function that, together with the corresponding weighted proportional solution, constitute a stable rule.